mcr/iotwg-charter/iotwg-charter.md

 multitude of use-case specific protocols: better to get one use case right, than to be too-complex jack of all trades.

-The WG is expected articulate clear applicability statements for each protocol.
+The WG is expected to articulate clear applicability statements for each protocol.
 The WG is expected to produce concise Roadmap documents that explain how a variety of IETF (and other) protocols can work together to satisfy the Operational needs of specific IoT areas.
 These roadmap documents needn’t result in RFCs.